Innovate + Hustle + Share = StayTrappin

-Part IV: A Guide to Creating a Token Incentives
+Part IV: A Guide to Creating Token Incentives

-Step 1: Determine each party who would benefit from using the token
+Step 1: Determine each party who would benefit from using your token.

-Step 2: Determine each parties’ self-interest which would drive them to use your token
+Step 2: Determine each parties’ self-interest which would drive to use your token.

-Step 3: Determine how you would align each parties’ interest (Detailed explanation in next section)
+Step 3: Determine how you would align each parties’ interest.